jonbnewman/mobx-store-provider/docs/upgrade.md

 }
 ```

-Note that in the v2.x example above, we do not have to explicitly define the interface for the model, this makes the code more concise and easier to maintain.

 The major API difference in version >=2.x is that you provide the store definition to both [useCreateStore](/api/useCreateStore) and [useStore](/api/useStore).
+This makes it unnecessary to explicitly define the interface for the model as it is inferred for you, making your code more concise and easier to maintain.

 [Back to **Introduction**](/){: .btn .btn-blue }